pudly/schmopera-hugo/content/articles/greg-jennas-roundup2017.md

 lastmod = "2017-12-29T11:53:00-05:00"
 preamble = "Can you believe it's that time already?
 The end of the twelfth month is upon us, and we have a duty to reflect on the year.
 2017 brought lots of goodies: high notes, great conversations, and even a puppet opera.
-[Greg](/authors/greg/) and [Jenna](/authors/jenna/) whittled down the year's riches to their top 5 picks:" publishDate = "2017-12-29T11:29:00-05:00" short_description = "Can you believe it's that time already?
+[Greg](/authors/greg/) and [Jenna](/authors/jenna/) whittled down the year's riches to their top 5 picks:" publishDate = "2017-12-29T11:29:00-05:00" short_description = "Can you believe it&#039;s that time already?
 The end of the twelfth month is upon us, and we have a duty to reflect on the year.
 2017 brought lots of goodies: high notes, great conversations, and even a puppet opera.
-Greg and Jenna whittled down the year's riches to their top 5 picks:" slug = "greg-jennas-roundup2017" title = "Greg &amp; Jenna&#039;s #RoundUp2017"
+Greg and Jenna whittled down the year&#039;s riches to their top 5 picks:" slug = "greg-jennas-roundup2017" title = "Greg &amp; Jenna&#039;s #RoundUp2017"
 +++